 - Other costs.
 These should be clearly delineated.
 For example, if funding is requested for a contract, specify the qualifications and identity of the provider, the work to be provided, the hourly rate, and number of hours; and include a statement verifying that this rate has been researched and determined to be within the market norm.
 (For example, if you will contract for specific services, but have not identified the provider, describe the type of provider you are seeking and list the market rate, rather than that of a specific provider.)

 - For research projects involving human subjects, IRB approval is not required at the time of application.
 However, IRB approval must be obtained prior to the release of award funds.
-Once IRB approval is obtained, a copy of the approval letter should be submitted to the Office of Vice Provost for Faculty Affairs, Monroe Library 301, Campus Box: 198.
+Once IRB approval is obtained, a copy of the approval letter should be submitted to the Office of Vice Provost for Academic Affairs, Monroe Library 301, Campus Box: 198.
 IRB guidelines and protocol form can be found here.
 Apllication tips and other guidance can be found here.
 Please click here for a sample informed consent template that you can adapt to your needs.

 Proposal Evaluation and Selection

 In addition to completeness and clarity, the Committee will consider the following in evaluating grant applications.

 - The quality of the scholarly project and its potential impact on the university, students, and the Loyola community and if the project relates directly to the university’s mission or specific goals.

 - Potential impact on scholarship in the applicant’s field.
 Does the project address a critical barrier to progress or represent a new insight into, the field?
 Does this project or future projects stemming from it have the potential to lead to changes in paradigm, methodology, or audience?

 - Likelihood that the project will lead to publication, presentation, exhibition, or performance;

 - Potential for external funding.
 If seed or pilot funding is requested, specify how the project will be expanded in the future, what type of agency is expected to fund the full-scale project, and when an application for external funding is expected to be submitted.